assyrianic/Tagha/README.md

-# C Virtual Machine
+# Crown Virtual Machine
-minimal but complex stack-based virtual machine, written in C, designed to run C.
+Crown is minimal yet complex stack-based virtual machine, written in C, designed to run C. Why is it named 'Crown'?
+Because C is king in the programming world :P

 ## Purpose:
 to be an embeddable C-as-scripting-language scripting engine for C or C++ programs.
 The plan is to ~~create or~~ use a C compiler frontend to generate and run bytecode on this vm.